Lunarnovaa/aurabora.org/src/pages/blogposts/post-14.md

 interprets their love, they will love.
 It highlights a painfully recurring theme in many marginalized peoples' lives.
 Does the law know us?

-When discussing the North American Graves Repatriation and Protection Act, I argued that the many issues that have arisen in court over this are not anomalous, but rather, an inherent and unavoidable part of the law as an institution.
+When discussing the North American Graves Repatriation and Protection Act in my Intro to Archaeology class, I argued that the many issues that have arisen in court over this are not anomalous, but rather, an inherent and unavoidable part of the law as an institution.
 "The court must decide authoritatively on the case, even if it does not actually have the functional authority to do so."
 Does the judge have the authority to decide if Hye-Yeong's love is authentic or just a product of manipulation?
 What about of Attorney Woo's?
 May Attorney Woo, or Hye-Yeong, or any autistic person―especially any autistic woman―love freely outside manipulation?
-Truly, as this episode shows, they do not have the authority to say so.
-And yet they must act with that authority, despite the consequences.
+Truly, as this episode shows, the court does not have the authority to say so.
+And yet it must act with that authority, regardless of the consequences.

 A recurring theme in many marginalized peoples' lives, certainly mine, is the knowledge and authority of the law.
 The law must act with authority, and yet it has none.
 It must proclaim its validity, and yet it has none.
 It must express its knowledge, and yet it has none.
-The law's only authority comes from within itself, yet the law exists outside of our lives.
+The law's only authority comes from within itself, yet we, the marginalized, exist outside the law.

 If the law's authority comes from itself, then lives like mine, or Attorney Woo's, are unrecognizable to it.
-The judge cannot rule in Hye-Yeong's favor without truly undermining its own authority, recognizing that it does not have complete knowledge.
+The judge cannot rule in Hye-Yeong's favor without truly undermining its own authority, recognizing that it does not have complete knowledge, recognizing the Hye-Yeong knows something it does not.

 Yet the ending of the episode shows the joyful side of this: life outside the law.
 As Attorney Woo's boyfriend says, it does not matter what the law thinks of them.
-Only what they think of themselves, of their love.
+Only what they think of themselves.
+Only what they think of their love.